-As the Association for the Advancement of Science and the National Council on Science explain, developing college-ready and scientifically literate students involves teaching a mixture of content knowledge, the practices and skills of scientists, and information on the nature of science.
-The MAS were created around the work and philosophy of these organizations and our curriculum is aligned accordingly.
-The curriculum, which includes study in life science, physical science, and earth and space science, will use curricular tools, such as the use of the Full Option Science System and Delta Science Learning Modules and non-fiction readers, to give students hands-on opportunities to develop content knowledge about the results of scientific discoveries regarding the natural world.
-The curriculum and resources also provide students the opportunity to participate in the scientific process of inquiry and discovery through conducting investigations, using instruments, and applying mathematical skills that model the process used by scientists to learn about the universe.
-The curriculum also requires students to use high-level thinking skills and problem solving skills, incorporating scientific reading, writing, discussing, and presenting.
+As the Association for the Advancement of Science and the National Council on Science explains, developing college-ready and scientifically literate students involves teaching a mixture of content knowledge, the practices and skills of scientists and information on the nature of science.
+The MAS were created around the work and philosophy of these organizations and the NHA and PrepNet curriculum align to the MAS.
+The curriculum, which includes study in life science, physical science, earth and space science and engineering, incorporates the use of STEMScopesTM and non-fiction readers to give students hands-on opportunities to develop content knowledge about the results of scientific discoveries regarding the natural world.
+The curriculum and resources also provide students the chance to participate in the scientific process of inquiry and discovery through conducting investigations, using instruments and applying mathematical skills that model the process used by scientists to learn about the universe.
+It also incorporates the skills required by the MAS for Literacy in Science for sixth through ninth grades, which require students to do high-level thinking and problem solving, incorporating scientific reading, writing, discussing and presenting.

-• In grades K-2, the content of the science curriculum focuses on scientific learning primarily through the study of events and phenomena in nature that can be observed with the five senses.
-Investigations at this level are modeled, simple, and structured, allowing students to write journals on their discoveries, create simple pictographs of data, and draw conclusions from observations under the direction of the teacher.
-The incorporation of non-fiction readers on each topic provides students opportunities to develop grade-level appropriate science vocabulary.
+• In kindergarten through second grades, the content of the science curriculum focuses on scientific inquiry and engineering designs primarily through the study of events and phenomena in nature as observed through the five senses.
+Investigations and design solutions at this level are modeled, simple and structured allowing students to write journals on personal discoveries, create simple pictographs of data and draw conclusions from observations under the direction of the teacher.
+The incorporation of non-fiction readers on each topic provides students with opportunities to develop grade-level appropriate science vocabulary.